JLMA-Agentic-Ai/ruv_downloads/RUV_DOWNLOADS_COMPLETE_GUIDE.md

 ## Executive Summary

-**RUV_DOWNLOADS** is a sophisticated repository that automatically discovers, downloads, and manages **298 total artifacts**: **155 NPM packages** and **143 Rust crates** from the Ruvnet ecosystem.
+**RUV_DOWNLOADS** is a sophisticated repository that automatically discovers, downloads, and manages **484 total artifacts**: **158 Rust crates**, **161 NPM packages**, and **165 GitHub repositories** from the Ruvnet ecosystem.
 This represents a production-grade ecosystem for AI agents, robotics, financial trading systems, distributed networks, and advanced computation.

 ---